 Vessel CRN Numbers

-Vessel registration numbers most commonly follow the format suggested by CSA B51-14 4.3.2: An initial letter followed by 3 to 5 digits, a decimal point and the next digit which specifies the province of first registration.
+The CSA B51 CRN format is an initial letter followed by 3 to 5 digits, a decimal point and the next digit which specifies the province of first registration.
 Additional digits indicate other provinces that have also accepted the design.

-Actual CRN numbers varies from this format, but usually not widely.
+Actual CRN numbers can deviate from this format, but usually not widely.
 Here are some real numbers illustrating common variations:

 A2170.8 A vessel registered in Nova Scotia: note the standard format used of a letter, 4 digits, decimal point, and provincial of first registration (8 = Nova Scotia).
 K2478.15 Another conventional CRN: a letter, 4 digits, decimal point, province of first registration (1=B.C.) followed by another province that has also accepted the design based on re-review or acceptance of the first provinces review (5 = Ontario).
 D07726.6 A Quebec issued 5 digit number (The first digit is kept 0 to allow Alberta compatibility).
 If this vessel was also reviewed by Alberta, the ABSA returned CRN would be D7726.62, dropping the leading zero.
 1811.9 A CRN with no starting letter – issued by ACI for use in Prince Edward Island.
 8340.35 Another CRN with no starting letter – this one issued by Saskatchewan (3), later accepted by Ontario (5) 769.T rev.1 3 digit Northwest Territories format, revision 1.
 No leading letter.